noiseprotocol/noise_spec/noise.md

  * **Length fields**:  Applications must handle any framing or additional length fields for Noise messages, considering that a Noise message may be up to 65535 bytes in length.
-Applications are recommended to add a 16-bit big-endian length field prior to each message.
+If an explicit length field is needed, applications are recommended to add a 16-bit big-endian length field prior to each message.

  * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field,